 Special thanks to Dr Kate Exley (BSc; PhD in Genetics University of Liverpool), Consultant in Educational Development, who was the primary author, compiler and editor of the first edition of this handbook.
-Kate has undertaken staff development projects in more than forty UK universities, and for many years ran the in-house training for GTAs at LSE.

 Thanks also to the many GTAs who have contributed ideas and experiences to the handbook over the years.

-Colleagues across LSE, notably David Faggiani, Jane Hindle, Dr Colleen McKenna and Dr Claudine Provencher, have also contributed a great deal to the handbook since its original publication, incorporating ideas for good practice in teaching and reflecting content from and requirements of the PGCertHE course.
+Colleagues across LSE, notably David Faggiani, Dr Colleen McKenna, Jane Hindle and Dr Claudine Provencher, have also contributed a great deal to the handbook since its original publication, incorporating ideas for good practice in teaching and reflecting content from and requirements of the PGCertHE course.